0sAND1s/HCDisk/README.txt

 - [-convldr]: convert BASIC loader synthax, file names The parameter -convldr will cause BASIC program conversion to match the destination file system LOAD syntax.

+saveboot  - Save boot tracks to file - usefull for CPM disks with booloader
+- <file name>: output file

+loadboot  - Load boot tracks from file - usefull for CPM disks with booloader
+- <file name>: input file

 formatdisk - Format a physical disk or a disk image for a certain file system
 - <disk/image> : the disk drive or image to format
 - [-t] : the file system format number to use, as found in fsinfo command

+bin2bas  - Put binary to BASIC block, in a REM statement or variable
+- <type>: type of conversion: 'rem' or 'var'
+- <file>: blob file to add
+- [name of block]: name of BASIC block, default blob file name
+- [address of execution]: address to copy the block to before execution, default 0 - no moving blob to an address, > 0 means the blob will be LDIR-ed to the specified address before execution.

 convldr - Converts a BASIC loader to work with another storage device
 - <.tap name>: destination TAP file name